etwernerMIDS/Data_Analysis/Projects/README.md

 * [Car Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/Car_Analysis)

-The main focus of Car Analysis is
+The main focus of Car Analysis is to answer various buisness questions in regards to reselling used cars, specifically Porches.
+The analysis includes general data exploration with tables and graphs, which allow for optimal buiness insights to be made.

 * [KMeans Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/KMeans_Analysis)